Published: May 20, 2020

 By its nature, system integration is a massive-scale initiative with prolonged effects.
 That is why it is essential to develop a business strategy from a long-term perspective first before starting the digital transformation.
 A tool or software solution itself won’t bring drastic changes.
 Transformation comes from management and strategy, from understanding business goals, transferring goals to tasks and defining ways of fulfilling these tasks.

 So, strategic decisions on how to transform a business come first and result in technology.
 It is not the system integration’s role to change a company.
-Tools usually do not produce problems, it is leadership more often.
-To avoid common mistakes and make system integration efforts painless, keep in mind the following statements when planning digital transformation for your business.
+Tools usually do not produce problems; leadership more often does.
+To avoid common mistakes and make system integration efforts painless, keep in mind the following points when planning digital transformation for your business:

 • Apply system integration in your core business silos.
-Do not isolate the new technology from the main tasks, integrate solutions instead.
+Do not isolate the new technology from your main tasks – integrate your existing systems and applications instead.

-• Deal system integration as a core business activity, do not separate transformation from the main processes, it is no less vital for a business.
+• Treat system integration as a core business activity.
+Do not separate transformation from the main processes – it is no less vital to the business.

 • Understand what you do, even if you rely on your system integrator.
 Do not trust transformation blindly, make sure all the offered solutions correspond to your business tasks and processes.

-• Keep in mind system integration is a tool, not a goal.
-Business needs and goals are the driving forces of transformation.
+• Keep in mind that system integration is a tool, not a goal.
+Business needs and goals are the driving forces of any transformation.

-• Plan system integration and implement digital transformation as a long-term project from your business development strategy.
+• Plan system integration and implement digital transformation as a long-term project in your business development strategy.

 • Foresee new risks that system integration may bring your business, research them and be ready to handle risks properly.